Alireza-Mehdipour/fargate-data-ingestion/README.md

 This project was built to demonstrate:

 - Deploying containerised workloads with Infrastructure as Code
-- Ability to design and deploy containerized applications
 - Proficiency with Terraform and AWS services
 - Clean, modular infrastructure with reusable Terraform modules
 - Strong documentation and engineering communication